 Post-Graduate Training at WestVet

 In 2007, WestVet accepted the challenge, responsibility, and honor of providing postgraduate education for our colleagues interested in specialization or becoming exceptional general practitioners.
-WestVet is the only veterinary hospital in the state of Idaho that offers postgraduate training, and is one of only four private specialty hospitals in the Northwest offering a rotating internship.
-We currently offer a one year rotating internship as well as one year specialty internship in surgery.
+WestVet is the only veterinary hospital in the state of Idaho that offers postgraduate training, andone of only four private specialty hospitals in the Northwest offering a rotating internship.
+We currently offer a one-year rotating internship as well as one-year specialty internship in surgery.
 Washington State University and Oregon State University offer similar programs.

 Rotating Internship at WestVet

-Our one year rotating internship program is designed to continue veterinary educational development.
+Our one-year rotating internship program is designed to continue veterinary educational development.
 Interns are handpicked from a large pool of applicants every year.
 These applicants, as top performers in their classes at veterinary school, are actively seeking to further their education to become exceptional clinicians or to advance their careers into specialty veterinary medicine.
-Previous WestVet interns have been selected for specialty residencies in surgery, ophthalmology and clinical pathology.
+Previous WestVet interns have been selected for specialty residencies in surgery, ophthalmology, radiology, and clinical pathology.

-Our interns rotate through each of our specialty services, which include medicine, surgery, pathology, ophthalmology, radiology, dermatology, emergency/critical care, and physical rehabilitation, working directly with our board certified specialists.
-They are required to attend daily clinical case rounds, see appointments, manage surgical and medical cases, and participate in surgery, radiology, anesthesia, and special procedures.
+WestVet interns rotate through each of our specialty services, including medicine, surgery, pathology, ophthalmology, radiology, dermatology, emergency/critical care, and physical rehabilitation.
+They work directly with our board certified specialists.
+Interns are required to attend daily clinical case rounds, see appointments, manage surgical and medical cases, and participate in surgery, radiology, anesthesia, and special procedures.
 In addition to clinical responsibilities, our interns attend monthly CE seminars and weekly educational/didactic rounds, including journal review, topic rounds, and case presentations.

-Through their daily activities and weekly educational rounds, in addition to their 24-hours-a-day, 7-days-a-week support of our specialists and emergency clinicians, these young doctors quickly outpace their classmates in knowledge base, clinical skills, and diagnostic prowess.
+Through their daily activities and weekly educational rounds, in addition to their 24-hour-a-day, 7-days-a-week support of our specialists and emergency veterinarians, these young doctors quickly outpace their classmates in knowledge base, clinical skills, and diagnostic prowess.
 Our specialists help guide and instruct each intern through this strenuous clinical year.
 We also encourage our interns to prepare a manuscript for publication.